This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 - The main three components or elements of the Conceptual Data Model are

-- This view, in a simple way, presents all the data entities referred to by the business and their characteristics called attributes and the dependency or the connection between entities called Relationship.
+- This view, in a simple way, presents all the data entities referred to by the business and their characteristics called attributes and the dependency or the connection between entities called Relationships.

 - In this data modeling, there are no details of the actual database or actual data that will be stored.

-Extending the above example as explained in image “Data Modeling basic view”,
+Extending the above example as explained in the image “Data Modeling basic view”,

 The two business entities are Customer and Product.
 The attributes of the two entities are detailed in the Entity box.